What Is The Row Space Of A Matrix

 Q: What is the relationship between the row space and the null space of a matrix?

 A: The row space and the null space are orthogonal complements of each other.
-This means that any vector in the row space is orthogonal (perpendicular) to any vector in the null space.
+That's why this means that any vector in the row space is orthogonal (perpendicular) to any vector in the null space.
 This relationship is described by the fundamental theorem of linear algebra.

 Q: How does the row space relate to solving systems of linear equations?